CookingMeister/Password-Generator-JS/README.md

 # Password-Generator-JS
-Random Password Generator Module 03
+*Random Password Generator Module 03 Assignment

 ## Usage

 This random password generator prompts the user for length of password, and whether to include lowercase, uppercase, numerical and / or special characters, then creates one based on these criteria.
 Answers are validated in order to progress through the prompts.

 ## User Story